F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 - Method 2 - Steam Server List:
 For this method you will want to get your servers IP address.
 It is located in the email you got or in the service it self.

-On your Steam Client, go to `View > Servers > FAVORITES` and click `ADD A SERVER` and add `<your_ip>:2457` then click `ADD THIS SERVER TO FAVORITES`, then it will appear in your list.
+On your Steam Client, go to `View > Servers > FAVORITES` and click `ADD A SERVER` and add `<server_ip>:2457` then click `ADD THIS SERVER TO FAVORITES`, then it will appear in your list.
 Click connect and enter the password that you configured in the previous steps(`Step 6 - Step 7` the field `secret`), after that your game will start automatically then click `Start` in game, it will ask you for the password again and it should start your session.

+# Starting your server
+First enter `sudo su - steam` to sign in as the steam account.

+Next you need to type `cd /home/steam/valheim` to get to the server folder.

+Now you are done!
+Verify that your `start_server.sh` file still look right.
+(You can do `nano start_server.sh`) If it doesn't look right, you can update it or upload the backup you saved.

+Now you can start your server by doing: `./start_server.sh`

+# Stopping your server
+If you just sshed in to your server (using MobaXterm or something else) you will need to reattach to your servers screen you made in step 7.
+To do this follow the steps below:
+- Enter `screen -r valheim`
+- That's it, pretty easy.

+Once you are able to see the server output you can just press Ctrl + C to stop the server.
 # Updating
 To update follow the next steps.